 The Kitchen Rug Edit: 9 African-Designed Kitchen Rugs That Bring Craft to the Kitchen

 As the heart of every home, the kitchen is more than a space for cooking.
 It’s where family recipes are passed down, conversations spill over late into the night, and everyday routines take shape.
-And yet, because the kitchen is such a utilitarian space, it’s easy to forget its potential for beauty and comfort.
-Enter kitchen rugs.
-These are not just soft landings for your feet; they’re design elements that can transform a practical room into one layered with personality, warmth, and style.
+But because the kitchen is such a utilitarian space, it’s easy to forget its potential for beauty and comfort.

 Why Add a Kitchen Rug?